anshraj-singh/E-commerce-backend/README.md

 To test the authentication and authorization features, use tools like Postman to send requests to the specified endpoints, ensuring to include authentication headers where required.

 This setup provides a robust foundation for managing user access and securing your application.

+## Recent Updates

+### Security Enhancements

+1. **User  ID Handling**:
+    - Removed the need to pass user IDs as path variables in the `CartController` and `OrderController`.
+    - Instead, the authenticated user's ID is now retrieved from the security context, ensuring that users can only access their own cart and orders.

+2. **Controller Updates**:
+    - Modified methods in the `CartController` and `OrderController` to utilize the authenticated user's ID.
+    - This change enhances security by preventing unauthorized access to other users' carts and orders.

+3. **Security Context Usage**:
+    - Implemented the use of the security context to fetch the current user's information in methods that require access to the user's cart or orders.
+    - This ensures that all operations are performed in the context of the authenticated user.